Auto rickshaw: Kenya

+Locally named 'Tuktuk', the rickshaw is used as a means of transportation in some parts of Kenya.

 Madagascar

 In Madagascar, man-powered rickshaws are a common form of transportation in a number of cities, especially Antsirabe.
 They are known as "posy" from pousse-pousse, meaning push-push.
 Cycle rickshaws took off since 2006 in a number of flat cities like Toamasina and replaced the major part of the posy, and are now threatened by the auto rickshaws, introduced in 2009.
 Provincial capitals like Toamasina, Mahajanga, Toliara, and Antsiranana are taking to them rapidly.
 They are known as "bajaji" in the north and "tuk-tuk" or "tik-tik" in the east, and are now licensed to operate as taxis.
 They are not yet allowed an operating licence in the congested, and more polluted national capital, Antananarivo.

 Morocco

 In Morocco, there are Auto-rickshaws in Rabat, Casablanca and Marrakesh.